 Whichever of these methods you choose, the most important thing is that don’t leave your bike unsecured in your garden, no matter how private or out of the way it might seem.
 If you do, your bike will eventually be stolen.

 Part 3.
-Locking your bike at work
+How to lock your bike at work

 Many workplaces now offer private spaces where you can leave your bike if you’re commuting.
 This is great news!